-South Korea-based cryptocurrency exchange, Coinone transfer has officially launched Cross – a remittance app utilizing Ripple’s xCurrent product to facilitate speedy cross-border payments.
+South Korea-based cryptocurrency exchange, Coinone has officially launched Cross – a remittance app utilizing Ripple’s xCurrent product to facilitate speedy cross-border payments.

 December 12, 2018 | AtoZ Markets – Coinone, a South Korean-based platform for cryptocurrency exchange, has officially launched the country’s first blockchain-powered remittance mobile payments app known as Cross.